inrupt/artifact-generator/README.md

 ## Quick start demo

-To immediately appreciate some of the major features of the Artifact Generator, you can easily run our very simple [RunnableDemo](./example/RunnableDemo/README.md), which demonstrates the utility of the Artifact Generator very intuitively.
+To immediately appreciate some of the major capabilities enabled by the Artifact Generator, you can easily run our very simple [RunnableDemo](./example/RunnableDemo/README.md), which simply outputs very intuitive questions, with the answers coming directly from vocabulary metadata.

 # Prerequisites